1) DDL

 3) user_col_pri

-Select * from DICT where table_name like ‘userpri%’;
+DICT where table_name like ‘userpri%’;

-5) Intigrity Constants
+5) Intigrity Constants:

 Null, Not Null, Default, Check, Primary Key, Foreign Key

-1 Primary key : not null+ unique +index+ referenced to another table column values(foreign key).
+key : not null+ unique +index+ referenced to another

---one table can have only one primary key
+--one table can have only one

--- primary key’s we can’t update
+key’s we can’t update

-2 Unique it will not allow duplicate values and it accept null values can be defined at the column level and table level
+values can be defined at the column level and table level

 4 Foriegn Key:

--foreign keys provide referential integrity rules wither within a table or b/w
+keys provide referential integrity rules wither within a table or b/w

 Tables